Huawei reverse engineering: legacy and new network elements surprises

 We see also that this design dates back from when Huawei was spelled internally HuaWei, that is probably from the 1980s even if the build time of this firmware image (VxWorks Tornado based) is from 2010.

-and even less usual but more interesting to find the PCB schematics in ASCII art (!!):
+And even less usual but more interesting to find the PCB schematics in ASCII art (!!):

 That reveals it’s running (well… we saw that earlier) on PowerPC RISC processor MPC750 by Freescale Semiconductor, Inc. Here is the datasheet MPC750 RISC Processor by Freescale.
 Please note the JTAG interface on page 15.